Burlington Long Term Disability Lawyers

 Table of Contents

-No one can plan for the worst case scenario.
-Even the most cautious, health-conscience, or emotionally grounded member of the community can be catastrophically injured in an accident, diagnosed with a chronic illness, or develop a severe mental health concern.
+No one can plan for the worst-case scenario.
+Even the most cautious, health-conscious member of the community may be catastrophically injured in an accident, diagnosed with a chronic illness, or develop a severe mental health concern.
 If these newly acquired medical conditions make it impossible for them to continue working, how can disabled individuals continue supporting themselves?

-If their injury, physical illness, or mental health disorder makes it impossible for them to carry out the tasks of their jobs, people with sufficient insurance coverage might be able to access Long-Term disability (LTD) benefits.
-LTD benefits might be available as part of an employerโs group insurance plan, or included in a private policy paid for by individual insurance policyholders independently of their employer.ย
+If your injury, physical illness, or mental health disorder makes it impossible for you to carry out the tasks of your job, you may be able to access long-term disability (LTD) benefits.
+These may be available as part of an employer’s group insurance plan or a privately purchased policy.
+In many cases, these policies are designed to replace a portion of your income, usually around 60–70% of your pre-disability earnings, subject to the terms of your plan.

-Although LTD benefits should be readily available to insurance policyholders with the appropriate level of coverage who cannot continue working because of the disabling medical conditions they have developed or sustained, unfortunately, LTD benefits can be hard to get.
-In fact, certain claims for LTD benefits are met with an exceptional level of undue suspicion, or outright disbelief.
-This is almost always the case for policyholders attempting to recover LTD benefits for so-called โinvisibleโ injuries or illnesses.
+Although LTD benefits should be readily available to policyholders who cannot continue working due to their disability, LTD benefits can be difficult to obtain.
+In fact, certain claims for LTD benefits are met with an exceptional level of unfounded suspicion or disbelief.

-The severity of โinvisibleโ injuries or illnesses cannot be measured using objective medical tests or examinations.
-In fact, a patientโs experience of the symptoms caused by their โinvisibleโ injury or illness will be entirely subjective.
-A patient might be in extraordinary pain or discomfort, but since their symptoms do not manifest in objective, observable ways, insurance companies might attest that there is not enough evidence to prove that the claimantโs condition prohibits them from working.
+A patient’s experience of the symptoms caused by their “invisible” injury or illness will be entirely subjective.
+They may be in extraordinary pain or discomfort, but since their symptoms do not manifest in objective, observable ways, insurance companies might attest that there is not enough evidence to prove that the claimant’s condition prohibits them from working.
 An insurance provider might even cast doubt on whether a claimant is experiencing their injury or illness at all.

 Some examples of invisible injuries or illnesses that are often unfairly dismissed by insurers include: